anyone2/IndigoPlugin-Voice-Monkey/README.md

         - under Plugins -> Voice Monkey -> Configure...

+## Creating a Device

+( Describe how a device is created and how the device names are used )

 ## Triggering a Alexa Routine

 ( Describe how a monkey would be created to do this )